xdavidwu/uptime-monitor/README.md

 `monitor:probe` should be run once every hour.
 Set up a cron job for it.

 The served web page will list the status for all probes, under user-facing string descibing the monitored service specified by you instead of detailed description.
 Currently 7 days of historical data will be visualized.

+## SSG

+This contains only a single, self-containing page, and can be used as SSG via executing `public/index.php`.